shoheifujitaSF/Pulseq-qalas/README.md

 # Rapid, open-source, cross-platform 3D multiparametric mapping for multisite neuroimaging

 This is the official code for **"Rapid, open-source, cross-platform 3D multiparametric mapping for multisite neuroimaging"**.
-The related abstract is submitted to [International Society for Magnetic Resonance in Medicine (ISMRM) Annual Meeting 2024](https://www.ismrm.org/24m/).
+The related abstract has been presented at [International Society for Magnetic Resonance in Medicine (ISMRM) Annual Meeting 2024](https://www.ismrm.org/24m/).
-Pulse sequence and reconstruction code are shared.
+Reconstruction and fitting code are shared.

 An open-source implementation across different vendors and scanners, along with a consistent reconstruction and fitting pipeline, improved measurement reproducibility.
 This approach facilitates data harmonization, version control and error-propagation assessment, making it also suitable for extracting quantitative information for downstream analysis.